ddilip9/PacteraTest/ReadMe.txt

-File for Pactera Selenium WebDriver
+This Test Application is been built for Pactera Web Application Test.